-Three systematic reviews were also .5,9,11 The AMSTAR 218 was utilized to determine the quality of these systematic reviews.
-The first review analyzed 26 randomized trials and scored 15/16 on the AMSTAR 2. systematic review evidence exercise reduce pelvic girdle pain and prevent lumbopelvic pain authors evidencethe use of a sacroiliac stabilization brace and the use of exercise to prevent pelvic girdle pain in pregnancy.5 Another systematic review9 included a total of 15 studies, 9 were randomized trials and the remaining 6 included case studies and case series.
+Three systematic reviews were also appraised.5,9,11 The AMSTAR 218 was utilized to determine the quality of these systematic reviews.
+The first review (cite so the reader knows which one you are referring to) analyzed 26 randomized trials and scored 15/16 on the AMSTAR 2, indicating excellent quality.
+The findings from this systematic review suggest there is moderate-level evidence that exercise reduces pelvic girdle pain and prevents lumbopelvic pain.
+The authors found only low-level evidence to support the use of a sacroiliac stabilization brace and the use of exercise to prevent pelvic girdle pain in pregnancy.5 Another systematic review9 included a total of 15 studies, 9 were randomized trials and the remaining 6 included case studies and case series.
 This systematic review scored 12.5/16 on the AMSTAR 2.
-The authors note level evidence when analyzing the results of all 15 studies.
-When analyzing the 9 RCTs separately, the authors level evidence the use of stabilization exercises and the use of a sacroiliac belt.9 The final systematic review analyzed 22 randomized controlled trials and scored 12/16 on the AMSTAR 2.
+The authors note moderate-level evidence when analyzing the results of all 15 studies.
+When analyzing the 9 RCTs separately, the authors reported there was high-level -evidence to support the use of stabilization exercises and the use of a sacroiliac belt.9 The final systematic review (cite) analyzed 22 randomized controlled trials and scored 12/16 on the AMSTAR 2.
 This systematic review found moderate to large effect sizes for the combination of exercise and patient education to reduce pelvic girdle pain during pregnancy.
-The authors cite level evidence the use of exercise to reduce pain and functional limitation during pregnancy.11
+The authors cite moderate-level evidence to support the use of exercise to reduce pain and functional limitation during pregnancy.11

-f the eight studies reviewed, seven found a moderate to level support for the effectiveness of exercise in reducing pregnancy-related pelvic girdle pain.
-5,6,8-12 There is level evidence to support the of non-elastic sacroiliac belting to reduce pregnancy-related pelvic girdle pain.7-10 There is also level evidence to support the use of patient education to reduce pelvic girdle pain in pregnancy.
-7-9,11 In terms of disability four studies cited exercise interventions as effective in reducing disability6,8,10,12 Two studies level evidence for the use of manual techniques such as soft tissue mobilization, joint mobilization, manipulation, and muscle energy techniques to reduce pregnancy related pelvic girdle pain and functional limitation.5,9
+Overall, of the eight studies reviewed, seven found a moderate to high level support for the effectiveness of exercise in reducing pregnancy-related pelvic girdle pain.
+5,6,8-12 There is currently only moderate-level evidence to support the clinical efficacy of non-elastic sacroiliac belting to reduce pregnancy-related pelvic girdle pain.7-10 There is also moderate-level evidence to support the use of patient education to reduce pelvic girdle pain in pregnancy.
+7-9,11 In terms of disability, four studies cited exercise interventions as effective in reducing disability6,8,10,12 Two studies provided low-level evidence for the use of manual techniques such as soft tissue mobilization, joint mobilization, manipulation, and muscle energy techniques to reduce pregnancy related pelvic girdle pain and functional limitation.5,9

 Discussion

+While the research supports exercise as an effective intervention in the treatment of pelvic girdle pain during pregnancy, there was not a specific, high quality, evidence-based exercise protocol for the treatment of pregnancy related pelvic girdle pain.
+Multiple studies cite non-descript “stabilization exercises”6-8,10-11 with some studies describing a full exercise program of aerobic exercise, general strengthening, stabilization exercise, and stretching.6,7,9,11 Despite the lack of a specific protocol for pregnancy-related pelvic girdle pain, other relevant findings did exist in the literature.
+One of the randomized controlled trials reviewed found that therapeutic exercise not only improved participants ability to cope with pain, it also increased their spontaneous activity levels outside of intervention sessions.6 While another randomized controlled trial found that an individualized program of exercise was more effective when compared to a generalized group exercise program.8